hiro106/english-expressions-notes/words_phrases_syntax_in_sentences.md

  - We can access these variables **using** dot syntax.
  - Some of them **refer to** simple values, like math.pi
  - Of course, if we don't know **what** math.log **does**, we can **call** help() **on** it
- - If we know we **'ll be using** functions in math frequently we can **import it under a shorter alias** to save some typing (though in this case "math" is already pretty short).
+ - If we know **we'll be using** functions in math frequently we can **import it under a shorter alias** to save some typing (though in this case "math" is already pretty short).
  -